agreif/hs-helm-samples/dependent_sensors/README.md

 Example for an sensor depending on another sensor.

 The blue square shows the distance to the red square.
-- red square with arrow keys
+- red square uses the arrows SignalGen
-- blue square with a/d/w/s keys (left/right/top/down)
+- blue square uses the wasd SingnalGen and the red quare als SgnalGen that stores ist state